 How many children dying will it take to say #ENOUGH?

 Reality is starting to kick in by the children who survived.
 Funerals of their friends are happening this week.
 Teachers are on edge and trying to figure out how they can keep the children safe.
-I just heard that a school in my city, Oakland, CA, is having an active shooting training today.
-Today, I heard there is another report on the news of a shooting and lockdown in Washington State at Highline College.
+How many shootings have there been since Newtown, CT?

 What is going on in our country?